JohnTGZ/linux_vid_proc_scripts/video_proc_cmds.md

 # Convert from mp4 to GIF
-Convert a video to gif, specified by size and frames per second
+Convert a video to gif with specified scaling of size and frames per second
 ```bash
 export FILE_IN=output1.mp4
 ffmpeg -i $FILE_IN \